dwyl/mvp/README.md

 [dwyl/**technology-stack**](https://github.com/dwyl/technology-stack)

-Going through the individual feature apps listed above, will give you enough knowledge of the stack to understand this MVP.
+Going through the individual feature apps listed above, will give you the knowledge to understand this MVP.

 # _Who?_ 👥